simonguest/swagger-mongoose/README.md

 ## Limitations

-swagger-mongoose supports the following attributes: integer, long, float, double, string, password, boolean, date, dateTime, array (including nested schemas). swagger-mongoose also supports relationships between objects in a swagger document (thanks to @buchslava)
+swagger-mongoose supports the following attributes: integer, long, float, double, string, password, boolean, date, dateTime, object, array (including nested schemas). swagger-mongoose also supports relationships between objects in a swagger document (thanks to @buchslava)

 swagger-mongoose does not yet perform/create any validation from the swagger definitions (see issues if you'd like to help)